qanhnn12/8-Week-SQL-Challenge/Case Study #6 - Clique Bait/Solution/C. Campaigns Analysis.md

 | 56                    |

 Now we know:
-* The number of users received impressions during campaign periods is 417.
+* The number of users who received impressions during campaign periods is 417.
-* The number of users received impressions but didn't click on the ad is 127.
+* The number of users who received impressions but didn't click on the ad is 127.
-* The number of users didn't receive impressions during campaign periods is 56.
+* The number of users who didn't receive impressions during campaign periods is 56.

 Using those numbers, we can calculate:
 * Overall, impression rate = 100 * 417 / (417+56) = 88.2 %